November 23-24, 2024

 Spectators

 Spectators are allowed in the crewing area at the Start/Finish/Cedar Brake Aid Station.
-Only ONE crew/spectator vehicle per entrants allowed for parking.
+Only ONE crew/spectator vehicle per entrant allowed for parking.
 Consolidate cars in town in Glen Rose before coming out to the parking area so you won't be turned away.

 Crews

-Crew can assist their participant in the crewing area at Cedar Brake Aid Station (see my comment in the next paragraph about crewing from your car as an alternative).
 Only one crew member can approach the food tent to get hot food and drink for their participant to prevent congestion in that area.

 Crews may not eat or drink from the aid stations (does not apply to pacers).